 Picture

 Green Island Old Street refers to the section of Huandao Road between Nanliao Fishing Port and the Airport.
-It is not an official name, but I have seen it been called Green Island’s Old Street a few times.
+It is not an official name, but I have seen it be called Green Island’s Old Street a few times.
 Here you can find the most restaurants and eating options.
 There is even a small night market that appears here sometimes.
 Also, 7-11, Family Mart, the post office, and the agricultural association are all on this road.
 There are also multiple seafood restaurants, ice shops, and breakfast shops on this road.

 Picture